skwp/dotfiles/README.md

 to take a look and learn some of my handy aliases, or comment them out if you don't like them, or make your own.

-To use the gitconfig (some of the git bash aliases rely on my git aliases)

-    ln -s ~/.dotfiles/gitconfig ~/.gitconfig

-Major Vim Improvements
----
 These are things I use every day to be insanely productive.
 Hope you like em.

  * F - instantly Find definition of class (must have exuberant ctags installed)